sivanibaskaran/sivanibaskaran.github.io/_pages/policy.md

 The #VoteScience first launched in 2019 and is a non-partisan campaign that encourages voters to ask their candidates about scientific issues and asks candidates to commit to evidence-informed decision making.
 I helped organize this first campaign in 2019 and again in 2021.
 Some of the work I did included the development and design of the post-cards sent to MPs and the infographics (like the ones below!) on how to contact your elected representative.

+In the past few months I have also been helping with the [#SupportOurScience](https://www.supportourscience.ca/) campaign which is seeking increased funding for graduate students and post-doctoral scholars across Canada.
+To do this we launched a [petition to the House of Commons](https://petitions.ourcommons.ca/en/Petition/Details?Petition=e-4098) asking for increases to the value and number of Tri-Council awards.

 ![Map of Canada showing where to find contact information for your elected representative.](/images/Map_EN.png)
 ![How to connect with your elected representative](/images/EN_Contacting_Reps.png)